yan-soon/tp/docs/UserGuide.md

 The `search` command allows you to search for any module available in NUS.

 You can search for a module by specifying the module code of the module.

+**Note**: If your internet is down, you can only search for modules that are of the Computer Science curriculum.

 Example: <br>
 After viewing the required modules you have yet to take, you wish to find out more about those modules (Eg. What are they about?
 Do they have any pre-requisites?).
 You can simply look up those details by using the `search` command.